-Short-term investments consist of guaranteed investment certificates ("GICs") and term deposits purchased from financial institutions in accordance with the Company's cash investment policy.
-Short-term GICs and term deposits bear interest at rates of 0.5%-1.6% per annum with original maturities of between 3 to 12 months, and are classified as held to maturity and are accounted for at amortized cost.
+Short-term investments are denominated in U.S. dollars or Canadian dollars and consist of guaranteed investment certificates ("GICs") acquired from financial institutions in accordance with the Company's cash investment policy.
+Short-term GICs bear interest at rates of 0.25%-1.00% per annum, and are classified as held to maturity and available for sale and are accounted for at amortized cost or at fair value.